kukua/concava/README.md

 npm install
 npm start
-# Should output "Listening on port X"
+# Should show "Listening on port 3000" in log file
 ```

 Tested with NodeJS v5.0 and NPM v3.3.